ajfAfg/atomic/README.md

 # atomic

-`atomic` is a command that runs atomically on commands received as arguments.
+`atomic` is a command that atomically runs commands received as arguments.

 ## Quick start